 Detailed Trail Description

 (From High Bridge) This trail is a pleasant wooded walk over gently rolling terrain.
-The first 1.3 mi (2.1 km) of the trail from High Bridge is also known as the Coon Lake Trail (see link for detailed description of this section) and is frequently used for day use access of Coon Lake and as access to the McGregor Mountain Trail.
+The first 1.3 mi (2.1 km) of the trail from High Bridge is also known as the Howard Lake Trail (see link for detailed description of this section) and is frequently used for day use access of Howard Lake and as access to the McGregor Mountain Trail.

 In the first mile beyond the McGregor Mountain Trail junction the trail meanders through a pleasant douglas fir forest with very little elevation change.
 At 0.9 mi (1.4 km) past the junction, a signed spur trail heads to the west and joins the Stehekin Valley Road ~0.7 mi (1.1 km) upstream of Tumwater Camp, one of two camps set in the inner canyon of the Stehekin River.